maffyoo/Culture/Principles-Practices-Behaviours.md

 # Practices #

 ## Test Driven Development ##

-> **_We value the practice of test-driven development_**

-If you don't write the tests first will you write them afterwards?
+Writing tests first avoids the challenge of whether you will write them afterwards?

 Test driven development produces testable code by default

+Test-driven development encourages client oriented design choices thinking from the perspective of a consumer which promotes better API

 ## Pairing and Pair Programming ##

-> **_We value the practice of pair programming_**

-Pair programming is pro-active code preview not fail-safe code reviews
+Pair Programming allows upfront discussion of specifications and design decisions rather than relying on a review of already written code

-Pair programming should be done at the right time for the right reasons.

-Pair programming does not involve pairing all day, every day
+Pair programming should be done at the right time for the right reasons - It doesn't involve pairing all day, every day

 Agree a pairing style and the scope of the work to be done when pairing

-- [ ] **Rules defined**

 ## Work in small batches ##

-> **_We work in small batches_**

-small batches of work are easily verifiable, reduce risk and guide us towards continuous integration and delivery
+Small batches of work are easily verifiable, reduce risk and support our goal of continuous integration and delivery

 Local Changes < 1 day old

 ## Feedback early and often ##

-> **_We always verify our work before the last moment_**

-Clarify Specifications and validate solution outlines
+Clarify Specifications and validate solution outlines continuously to avoid the only check being review once code is already written

-Use Pair Programming for continuous review*
+Use Pair Programming for continuous review

 ## Continuous delivery ##

-> **_Our goal is continuous delivery_**

-Small changes mean issues can be detected and fixed cheaply
+Small batches mean issues can be detected and fixed cheaply

 CD delivers measurable outcomes quickly

-Feedback early and often
+supports our principle of feeding back early and often

 ## Trunk Based Development ##

-> **_Trunk based development supports our efforts in continuous delivery and ensures we can always release_**
+Ensure code is always shippable

-We support longer term batches of work by using Feature Flags and Branch by Abstraction
+Support longer term batches of work by using Feature Flags and Branch by Abstraction

 ## Remote first ##

-> **_We support remote workers as first class participants in any activity they are part of_**
+Remote workers are first class participants in any activity they are part of

-A modern workforce should be enabled to work in a flexible way that supports their situation and allows them an equal presence with other participants
+A modern workforce should be enabled to work in a flexible way that supports their location and allows them an equal presence with other participants

 ## Spikes ##

-> **_We use spikes to clarify feasibility and scope_**
+We use spikes to clarify feasibility, viability and scope

-Spikes are never on Master

-We only use spikes on work that relates to user value

-## Use Architectural decision records (ADRs) to cpature key decisions about of our architecture ##
+## Use Architectural decision records (ADRs) ##

-> **_We use architectural decision records as a way of capturing and communicating key decisions about our software architecture_**
+We use architectural decision records as a way of capturing and communicating key decisions about our software architecture

-These shouldnt be treated like acceptance criteria

 ## Mobbing ##